 Like earlier 300s, the 300d was built on an oval-tube X-shaped frame with independent front suspension by coil springs.
 Because they also used a rear swing-axle, varying loads significantly affected rear wheel camber, which in turn influenced driving stability.
 DBAG’s solution to keeping the rear wheels upright was a unique load leveler.
 Controlled by a dash switch, an electric motor on the rear chassis wound a jackscrew in or out to twist auxiliary torsion bars acting on each ear trailing arm to supplement the coil springs.
 This device was used on all four 300-series cars; the hydraulic self-leveling systems on later models were not as durable and lacked manual control.

-The Mercedes-Benz 300d Adenauer featured here is finished in black and has an impeccably kept original beige interior with brown piping.
+The 1960 Mercedes-Benz 300d Adenauer featured here is finished in black and has an impeccably kept original beige interior with brown piping.
 This magnificent motorcar was just purchased in Southern California where a complete mechanical servicing was performed with over $27,000 spent.
 This exceptional 300d is among one of the finest examples we have had the pleasure of offering many years and is accompanied with its factory books, service records, recent receipts, build sheet, factory tools, and much more.
 We are proud to offer what we believe to be one of the very best Adenauers available on the market today.
-Classic cars have proven to be among the most resilient and rewarding investments in recent years with the Historic Automobile Group Index (HAGI) jumping 39% in 2013 and posting gains of 395-percent over the last 10-years.
+Classic cars have proven to be among the most resilient and rewarding investments in recent years with the Historic Automobile Group Index (HAGI) jumping 39% in 2013, 16% in 2014 and 17% in 2015 while posting gains of 467% over the last 10 years.
 Ready to make an investment you can actually enjoy?
 Please contact one of our expert sales consultants for more information.
 They will be happy to give you a complete walk-around, supply you with a more detailed description, and answer any questions you may have.
 Bid with confidence; this just might be one of the best finds on the market.

 Daniel Schmitt & Co. is located in beautiful and historic St. Louis, Missouri.
 Our dealership spans 4 acres, boasts 3 luxurious showrooms, a state-of-the-art service department, a world-class restoration facility, and is only minutes away from Lambert International Airport.
 While we offer our cars for online sale and auction, we do also encourage you to visit our beautiful classic car showroom!